karan51ngh/gitCheatSheet/README.md

 - In Git, "origin" is a default name for the remote repository where the local repository was cloned from.
 When you clone a Git repository, the remote repository you clone from is automatically assigned the name "origin".
 - You can use the name "origin" to refer to the remote repository when executing Git commands, such as pushing or pulling changes to and from the remote repository.
-- `git remote` is a command in Git that allows you to manage the connections to remote Git repositories.
+- `git remote` Allows you to manage the connections to remote Git repositories.
 With this command, you can list, add, rename, and remove remote repositories.
  - List all the remote repositories connected to your local repository:
    ```
    git remote -v